FEB 23-24: BALTIMORE AMERICAN CRAFT COUNCIL, MD

 You can follow us on INSTAGRAM!

 We have teamed up with Shuron, a quality US frame manufacturer (since 1865) who has frames that come in sizes—a bonus for those of you looking for something out of the norm.
 They are the iconic frames which Rayban based their famous style on—you’ll recognize them when you see them.
 They’re hot!

-If there should ever be a problem with something we put on our frames such as flower or veneer or tamise, we will gladly fix it for you.
+If there should ever be a problem with something we put on our frames such as flower or veneer or tamise, we will gladly fix it for you for the life of yyour frames.
 If you bring it to a show and we can return it to you there then there is no charge.
 If we have to ship it back to you then there is a shipping charge of $5.
 Please let us know ahead of time if you are going to do this as we need to have the right tools and pieces to do it at a show or else I have to do it from my studio.
-But I am all for not making the post office any richer so send me a picture and a heads up.
+I am all for not making the post office any richer so send me a picture and a heads up.

 CHOOSING AN OPTICIAN NOT A BIG BOX STORE

 I have compiled a list of opticians who have either put lenses in our glasses or have been recommended by a customer in all of the states where we do shows: CT, MA, NY, NJ, MD and PA.
 But know that our readers are ordinary frames in terms of changing lenses—really no big deal.
 There are two places on this site which bring you to the optician list—the button above the shopping cart picture or the optician page in the navigation bar on the top.